victordibia/tjwave/README.md

 ## How It Works
-- Listens for voice commands
+- Listens for voice commands.
+See [**Running**](#running) for a list of voice commands supported in this sample.
-- Sends audio from the microphone to the Watson Speech to Text Service - STT to transcribe [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html)
+- Sends audio from the microphone to the [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) Service - STT to transcribe audio to text.
-- Parses the text looking for the attention words and commands
+- Parses the text looking for commands
 - Once a command is recognized, an appropriate action (e.g wave arm) is taken and TJ verbalizes this action as well using  [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) to generate an audio file.
 - The robot plays back the response through using the Alsa tools